chinamike65/hugo-tuolesi/content/book2/book2en.md

 The place where Buddha Shakyamuni first taught the secret teachings was Afghanistan, which used to belong to India.

-There was a king in India named King Enzabodhi, who made offerings to Shakyamuni Buddha and asked Buddha Shakyamuni for the Dharma.
+There was a king in India named King Indrabhuti, who made offerings to Shakyamuni Buddha and asked Buddha Shakyamuni for the Dharma.

 Buddha Shakyamuni asked him to become a monk, but he said no, he couldn't become a monk, and he couldn't do this ascetic practice.

 Buddha Shakyamuni said, what kind of practice do you want?
-He said that you want to practice happily, and he asked for a way to practice happily at home.
+He said that he wanted to practice happily, and he asked for a way to practice happily at home.

 Then Buddha Shakyamuni taught him the Dharma Door of Tantric Buddhism - Dense Vajra.

-After preaching the Dharma, Buddha Shakyamuni gave King Enzhabodhi the empowerment of the Dharani Vajra, and King Enzhabodhi was accomplished.
+After preaching the Dharma, Buddha Shakyamuni gave King Indrabhuti the empowerment of the Dharani Vajra, and King Indrabhuti was accomplished.

 To other people in the country, Buddha Shakyamuni taught the esoteric Dharma, and all those people achieved it.